rhythmcache/cloud_unzip/README.md

   url                   URL of the remote ZIP file

 options:
-  -h, --help                 show this help message and exit -l, --list                 List files in the ZIP archive -t, --tree                 Display zip contents in tree format -e, --extract EXTRACT      Extract specific files from the ZIP archive (comma-separated) -o, --output OUTPUT        Output directory for extracted files.
-Use "-" to write to stdout -p, --parallel             Extract files in parallel -w, --workers <n>          Maximum number of worker threads for parallel extraction
+  -h, --help            show this help message and exit -l, --list            List files in the ZIP archive -t, --tree            Display zip contents in tree format -e, --extract EXTRACT
+                        Extract specific files from the ZIP archive -o, --output OUTPUT   Output directory for extracted files.
+Use "-" to write to stdout -p, --parallel        Extract files in parallel
+  -w, --workers WORKERS
+                        Maximum number of worker threads for parallel extraction --password PASSWORD   Password for encrypted ZIP files
 ```

 #### To extract a single file